AdobeDocs/workfront.en/help/quicksilver/manage-work/projects/create-projects/create-frame-connected-project.md

 >[!IMPORTANT]
 >
->Projects in Frame.io are organized by team, and Workfront groups are associated with Frame.io teams.
-To organize projects by team inside of Frame.io, you have to assign the correct Workfront group to the project before it's created.
+>* Projects in Frame.io are organized by teams, which are connected to Workfront groups.
+We recommend using a project template to create connected projects because you can set the project group before.
 >
+>
->If you choose to create the project from scratch, Workfront automatically adds the Default project group and the mirror Frame.io project is created under that default team in frame.io.
-Updating the group after project creation does not change the Frame.io team.
+>* If you choose to create the project from scratch, Workfront automatically adds the Default project group and the mirror Frame.io project is created under that default team in Frame.io.
+>
+>Updating the group after project creation does not change the Frame.io team.

 ### Create the project

 {{step1-to-projects}}

 1. Click **New Project**.
-1. Type a name for your project.
-Press Enter to save the name.
+1. Type a name for your project, then press **Enter** to save the name.

 Continue to the next section.